 The City Council's Infrastructure Funding Statement (IFS) sets out the amount of CIL money processed by the Council during each financial year.
-The 2021/22 IFS sets out that:
+The 2023/24 IFS sets out that:

-- £ 1.83 million of CIL demand notices were issued to developers; - £ 1.51 million of CIL was received from developers; and
+- £ 4.80 million of CIL demand notices were issued to developers; - £ 5.67 million of CIL was received from developers; and

-• £ 0.69million of CIL was spent during the year, on projects including improvements to Bullingdon Community Centre and the Oxford Station feasibility study.
+£ 1.71 million of CIL was spent during the year, on projects including improvements to East Oxford Community Centre and city-wide cycling improvements.

-The IFS also sets out the schemes on which collected CIL monies will be spent - the Council currently holds just over £10million of allocated CIL funding.
+The IFS also sets out the schemes on which collected CIL monies will be spent - the Council currently holds just over £14.6 million of allocated CIL funding.
 This covers a wide range of infrastructure types, from flood alleviation to regeneration schemes and community facilities.
-CIL is also proposed to be used for some preparatory studies and technical work, such as the Cowley Branchline spatial development and movement framework and the Zero Emission Zone pilot project.